SRayen/Ticketing-Microservices/README.md

 `STRIPE_KEY`: your stripe API key to handle the payment

-_Note: All environment variables must be encoded in [base64 format](https://www.base64encode.org/)

 ## Development	<a name="development"></a>

 To manage all the Docker containers inside the Kubernetes cluster and simplify development workflow the project uses Skaffold.